shagunsodhani/consistent-dynamics/README.md

 # Consistent Dynamics

-Code for the paper "Learning Powerful Policies by Using Consistent Dynamics Mode" presented at Workshop on "Structure & Priors in Reinforcement Learning" at ICLR 2019.
+Code for the paper "[Learning Powerful Policies by Using Consistent Dynamics Model](http://spirl.info/2019/camera-ready/spirl_camera-ready_15.pdf)" presented at Workshop on "Structure & Priors in Reinforcement Learning" at ICLR 2019.

 Arxiv link coming soon!